-Additionally, there are twenty international arbitration procedures in charge of the general lawyer, as result from disputes with many suppliers that are in different stages.
-At the date of the financial statements, we cannot reasonably determine an adverse result in these procedures would have a negative effect that increase the provision for litigation.
+Additionally, there are 21 proceedings by the general lawyer, 5 of international nature: 9 under international London arbitration and 7 for arbitration with participants in Mexico, as a result of disputes with various suppliers and at different stages.
+At the date of these financial statements, we cannot reasonably determine whether an adverse result in these procedures would have a negative effect causing an increase in the provisions for litigations.

-There are certain international arbitration proceedings in which the subsidiary CFE International LLC is a party, related to natural gas supply contracts.
+There are certain international arbitration proceedings in which the subsidiary CFE International LLC is a part of, related to natural gas supply contracts.
 In total, the counterparties claim approximately MUSD \$540 from the subsidiary; in turn, the subsidiary claims approximately MUSD \$510 from its counterparties.
 In these arbitrations, the subsidiary and its counterparties claim, in addition to the principal amounts, interest and costs.
 Due to the stage of the arbitrations, it is not possible to estimate the amount or range of potential losses and/or gains.